onflow/FRW-monorepo/docs/architecture-separation.md

 1. **"UI cannot import from Core layer"**: Use the wallet controller messaging instead
 2. **"Core cannot import from UI layer"**: Core should not depend on UI components
 3. **"Background cannot import from UI layer"**: Background is a service worker without DOM access
-4. **"Reducers must be pure"**: Move side effects to hooks, keep reducers pure
+4. **"Reducers must be pure"**: Reducers are now in a separate package and can only import from shared
 5. **"Core services can only import webapi from background"**: Use the webapi module for browser APIs
+6. **"Cannot import reducers from old location"**: Import from `@onflow/flow-wallet-reducers/*` instead

 This architecture ensures a maintainable, secure, and scalable Chrome extension codebase with clear separation of concerns at both the application and UI levels.